hugoleeney/find_duplicates/README.md

 Use `finddupes_in_same_folder.py`.
 You have the option of recursing into subdirectories but it will never look outside of the current directory for duplicates.

-## I want to automatically delete duplicates according to previous choices based on the directories the dupicates were present in
+## I want to automatically delete duplicates according to previous choices based on the directories the duplicates were present in

 Imagine you have the following directory structure.